7 Ways to Help Insomnia Tonight

 Acupuncture:

 Many of my patients have found acupuncture to be incredibly helpful when addressing sleeping disorders.
-During the intake process your acupuncturist will determine what pattern of disharmony is causing the sleep troubles and base their acupuncture point choices on this diagnosis.
-In addition, acupuncture helps to harmonize the body overall and encourages a calm and peaceful mind.
+During the intake process, your acupuncturist will determine which pattern of disharmony is causing the sleep troubles and base their acupuncture point choices on this diagnosis.
+In addition, acupuncture helps harmonize the body and encourages a calm, peaceful mind.

 Daily Rituals: